gideon-ogunbanjo/WeatherWhiz/README.md

 - Weather forecast: WeatherWhiz also provides you with a weather forecast for the next 7 days.
 The forecast includes information about the temperature, humidity, wind speed, and chance of precipitation.

-- Multiple locations: WeatherWhiz allows you to add multiple locations to your list of favorites.
-This feature helps you stay up-to-date with the weather conditions in your favorite places.
+- Multiple locations: WeatherWhiz allows you to search multiple locations.
+It is not just limited to a particular continent or area, it covers every geographical country/city on the globe.

-- Detailed information: WeatherWhiz provides detailed information about weather conditions such as the sunrise and sunset time, UV index, visibility, and atmospheric pressure.
+- Detailed information: WeatherWhiz provides detailed information about weather conditions such as the sunrise and sunset time, humidity, visibility, and atmospheric pressure.

 ### API
 WeatherWhiz uses [Open Weather Map API](https://openweathermap.org/api) to fetch the latest weather information for cities and places around the globe.
 Open Weather Map API provides accurate and up-to-date weather data in real-time.